-“Never confuse motion with action.” – Ben Franklin
+“Never confuse motion with action.” – Benjamin Franklin

 No value is created unless you execute.
 Reports don’t create action.
 I often say that the outcome of planning is not the plan; it is momentum.
 If you don’t feel more energized after planning, something is wrong with the process or the result.